 The remainder of this paper is organized as follows.
 In Sec.
-II we present a brief summary of the three-body formalism, and explain the justification for the isotropic approximation, in which the matrix quantity, $\mathcal{K}{df,3}$ , is approximated by a constant, $\mathcal{K}{df,3}^{iso}$ , that depends only on the total energy.
+II we present a brief summary of the three-body formalism, and explain the justification for the isotropic approximation, in which the matrix quantity, $\mathcal{K}{df,3}$, is replaced by a single function of the total three-particle energy, $\mathcal{K}{df,3}^{iso}$.
 In Sec.
-III we present several results concerning the three-particle spectrum obtained using the quantization condition, starting with the simplest case of $\mathcal{K}{df,3}^{iso} = 0$ and then turning on non-zero values.
-In cases where this lead to a three-particle bound state, we compare the volume dependence of the bound-state energy to an analytic prediction.
-Finally, we close Sec.
+III we present several results concerning the three-particle spectrum obtained using the quantization condition, starting with the simplest case of vanishing $\mathcal{K}{\mathrm{df}}^{\mathrm{iso}}$ and then turning on nonzero values.
+In cases where this leads to a three-particle bound state, we compare the volume dependence of the bound-state energy to an analytic prediction.
+We close Sec.
 III by studying the volume dependence of the threshold state and comparing it to analytic predictions.
 In Sec.
 IV we implement the relation between $\mathcal{K}{df,3}^{iso}$ and the physical scattering amplitude, beginning below threshold and then working directly at threshold.
 This illustrates how our complete, two-stage formalism can be implemented.
 In Sec.
 V we describe how, in certain regimes of parameters, unphysical solutions to the quantization condition can appear, and we discuss their possible origin.
 We conclude and describe directions for future work in Sec.
 VI.
-Two appendices describe some technical details of our numerical implementation of the quantization condition and the way in which we solve the integral equations.
+Two appendices describe some technical details of our numerical implementation of the quantization condition and our methods for solving the integral equations.